ShunSakurai/easy_paste/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

+### v1.4.11, July 1, 2016
+- * Resolve an issue where decoding UTF-8 text with BOM fails

 ### v1.4.10, June 29, 2016
 - Support two weighted words and time formats
 - Keep the entry fields uncleared when open file dialog is canceled